eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience in Deep Learning and Deep Learning development frameworks
 + Proficiency in programming languages such as Python, Java and C++, and experience with machine learning libraries (e.g., TensorFlow, PyTorch, scikit-learn)
 + You will be expected to have a good understanding of a broad range of traditional supervised and unsupervised techniques (e.g. logistic regression, SVMs, GBDTs, Random Forests, k-means and other clustering techniques, matrix factorization, LDA . . .) as well as be up to date with latest ML advances (e.g. Deep Neural Networks, or non-parametric Bayesian methods).
++ skill set:
+	- Tenstorrent is looking for an experienced Machine Learning engineer to support our growing customer base as they build Deep Learning models on Tenstorrent hardware.
+If you're enthusiastic about Machine Learning, are a competent software engineer, and enjoy working with other people, this is your opportunity to be at the bleeding edge of AI processing.
+You'll get exposure to a broad array of problem types from different industries and be at the forefront of our customer engagements.
+	- Work with the customer-facing team to support clients with their ML models on Tenstorrent hardware
+	- Designing and developing demonstration machine learning and deep learning systems
+	- ***Model benchmarking***
+	- Running machine learning tests and experiments on behalf of customers
+	- Implementing appropriate ML algorithms
+	- Select appropriate datasets and data representation methods
+	- ***Run machine learning tests and experiments***
+	- ***Perform statistical analysis and fine-tuning using test results***
+	- ***Train and retrain systems when necessary***
+	- ***Extend existing ML libraries and frameworks***
+	- ***Develop novel ML models and primitives that take advantage of Tenstorrent’s breakthrough architecture to deliver orders of magnitude performance & efficiency improvements***
+	- Student in Electrical/Computer Engineering, Computer Science, Machine Intelligence, Engineering Science, or Math;
+	- 5 years of experience as a Machine Learning Engineer or similar role (a fleshed out GitHub repo a plus)
+	- Experience with algorithms, data structures, and software development in Python and C/C++.
+	- Deep knowledge of math, probability, statistics and algorithms
+	- Experience in solving business problems with Machine Learning models
+	- Familiarity with and passion for any of the following -- machine learning, compilers, parallel programming, high-performance and massively parallel systems, processor and computer architecture -- is a plus
+	- Travel at 15% to 25% will be required.
 + tech stack:
 	- Experience with Deep Learning frameworks, e.g., PyTorch, DeepLearning4J, TensorFlow
 	- Experience in SPARK (using Python or Scala).
 Knowledge of AWS services will be appreciated.